zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Another way of saying “made into” is “adapted (adap ted) into.”
 You can have a story that begins as a novel that is “adapted into a movie” – or in the case of our dialogue, “adapted into a long-running TV show.”
 “L ong-running” means it was on television for many years, in this case.
 “Then,” Ia n says, “it was turned into a movie franchise.”
 “To be turned into” here means so mething similar to “to be

 made into” or “to be adapted into.”
-It just means t o be changed into something.
+It just means to be changed into something.
 In this case, the TV show was turned into a movie fran chise.

 Ian says, “The new installment is coming out next m onth and I can’t wait.”
 The “new installment” (installment) is the new, in this  case, “movie.”
 The “new installment” is the new part or the new version of some television show, movie, or book series.
 “The new installment is coming out,” m eaning it will be released.
 You will be able to watch it next month.